rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 ```

 Now, what if we wanted to make these async in the future?
 Using `?async`
-notation we change them to look like this:
+notation we could change them to look like this:

 ```rust
 trait ?async Read {